 Paul’s two letters to the Thessalonians contain some of the New Testament’s richest veins of eschatological gold.
-Written from Corinth around AD 50-51, they reveal that the apostle’s early ministry to European Gentiles was charged with a lively expectation of Christ’s soon return (1 Thess.1:10, 2:19, 3:11-13; cf. Acts 17:16ff, 1 Cor.
+Written from Corinth around AD 50-51, they reveal that the apostle’s early ministry to European Gentiles was charged with a lively expectation of Christ’s soon return (1 Thessalonians 1:10, 2:19, 3:11-13; cf. Acts 17:16ff; 1 Cor.
 15).

 1 Thessalonians 4:13-18